Andonome/stories/bonuses.md

 - 20 Bear teeth on a necklace
 - The last air of a drowning victim, sealed in a jar
 - Ashes of a full dragon wing
+- Gnoll teeth

 ### Life

 - Dragon eggs
 - Five-toed rabbit's foot
+- Human blood

 ### Illusion

 - Woodspy-eye
 - Frozen frogspawn (select species only)
+- Ashes of a gnome

 ### Force

 - Chitincrawler eggs
 - Griffin feathers
+- Basilisk hide
 - 3 kilograms of Dwarven beard
-- Basilisk hide

 ### Enchantment

 - Embalmed finger of a monarch
 - Large oyster pearls
 - Dragon's heart
+- Elven tears